MODFLOW-USGS/modflow-devtools/README.md

 pip install modflow-devtools
 ```

-Pytest, pytest plugins, and other optional dependencies can be installed with:
+Pytest, pytest plugins, and other testing-related dependencies can be installed with:

 ```shell
 pip install "modflow-devtools[test]"